python/cpython/Doc/c-api/init_config.rst

    * Return a new reference on success.
    * Set an exception and return ``NULL`` on error.

-   The caller must have an active :term:`thread state`.
+   The caller must have an :term:`attached thread state`.
 The function cannot be called before Python initialization nor after Python finalization.

    .. versionadded:: 3.14